 11.6.3.
-AML/CFT compliance
+AML/CFT and sanctions compliance

-The Group's customers are automatically screened against Sanctions lists and PEP (Politically Exposed Persons) lists using the AML/CFT screening system.
-If there is a hit against any of those lists, the Group stops the loan issuance process, and the assigned responsible person and the AML officer manually check and approve or reject the application.
-The main sanction lists include those of the European Union (EU), the United Nations (UN), and the Office of Foreign Assets Control (OFAC).
+The Group's customers are automatically screened against Sanctions lists and PEP (Politically Exposed Persons) lists using the AML/CFT screening systems.
+If there is a hit against any of those lists, the Group stops the loan issuance process, and the assigned responsible person and the AML/CFT and sanctions officer manually check and approve or reject the application.
+The main sanctions lists include those of the European Union (EU), the United Nations (UN), and the Office of Foreign Assets Control (OFAC).
 In addition, depending on each country's regulations, AML officers may decide to conduct checks against national sanction lists.

-The Group employs professional AML compliance specialists, lawyers and an AML compliance officer, a Certified Anti-Money Laundering Specialist (CAMS), a Certified Global Sanctions Specialist (CGSS) and a member of the Association of Certified Anti-Money Laundering Specialists.
-ACAMS is the most prominent international membership organization dedicated to enhancing the knowledge, skills and expertise of AML/CTF and financial crime detection and prevention professionals who are CAMS (Certified Anti-Money Laundering Specialists) and members of ACAMS.
+The Group employs professional AML compliance specialists, lawyers and an AML/CFT and sanctions compliance officer, a Certified Anti-Money Laundering Specialist (CAMS), a Certified Global Sanctions Specialist (CGSS) and a member of the Association of Certified Anti-Money Laundering Specialists.
+ACAMS is the most prominent international membership organization dedicated to enhancing the knowledge, skills, and expertise of AML/CTF and financial crime detection and prevention.

-The Group is continuously strengthening its AML team, AML tools, policies and procedures to comply with the tightening anti-money laundering rules globally.
-The Group has created its AML/CFT policy for all the Group entities, including entities not subject to AML laws in their own countries.
+The Group is continuously strengthening its AML/CFT team, AML/CFT tools, policies, and procedures to comply with the tightening AML/CFT and sanctions rules globally.
+The Group has created its AML/CFT and sanctions compliance policy for all the Group entities, including entities not subject to AML/CFT laws in their own countries.
 Each entity is responsible to implement the Group's policy into their procedures.
-In addition, local staff receives regular AML/CFT training provided by the Group.
+In addition, local staff receives regular AML/CFT, and sanctions training provided by the Group.